-With Chrome 57 now released, Chrome 58 is next in line to be released.
-The dev build of Chrome 58 has just been released and with it comes some new and improved features that we haven't seen before.
+With Chrome 57 now available on the stable channel, Chrome 58 is next in line to be released.
+The dev build of Chrome 58 brought with it new and improved features that we haven't seen before.
 General performance, visual and battery-saving improvements are set to be made to the browser upon release, along with some minor bug fixes and vulnerability patches.
 The new beta version of Chrome 58 shows hints of the big redesign changes coming to Chrome with areas like History, Bookmarks, and potentially the extension page transformed to the Material Design.
 The standard "New Tab" page has now been fully removed, placing a "Suggested Articles" section on the page instead.
 Perhaps the biggest update, however, is the ability to run Chrome web apps in full-screen, making web apps one step closer to feeling native.

 Another key feature that seems to be guaranteed with the release of Chrome 58 is for the new Macbook Pro; the current build of Chrome 58 supports the device's new Touch Bar.
 The implementation of this support, so far at least, seems to be similar to that of Apple's own Safari web browser, featuring escape, forward, backward, new tab, bookmark and refresh buttons that can be accessed at a simple touch of the bar.
 Also, tapping a search.URL button takes the user straight through to the URL field in the web browser.
 As of yet though, not much else has been done with the bar, but we expect to see some drastic improvements from here on out now the fundamentals are in place.
 Perhaps the likes of volume and media controls within Chrome, or gestures for inputs or actions may be coming soon.